Pacific School's New Home Study Program - Frequently Asked Questions

 - Science and Engineering (experiments and observations, design thinking, measurements and record keeping, physics, nature studies, etc.)

-- Social Studies (foreign language, economics, people and societies, history, holidays, world religions, etc.)
+- Social Studies (foreign language, economics, government, people and societies, history, holidays, world religions, etc.)

 - Arts and Special Studies (art, drama, dance, music, skills and crafts, cooking, other applied arts, etc.)